ankit-nautiyal/Simon-Says-Game/README.md

 # Simon Says Game

-## This is a popular Simon Says game built using HTML, CSS & JavaScript.
+## This is a popular Simon Says game built using HTML, CSS & JavaScript and deployed suing Vercel.
 ---

 ### Features: